 What’s a breast augmentation refund gap?

+With a subglandular augmentation (just under the breast tissue, not the muscle) implants can be placed closer to the midline but the risk of tenting , rippling and implant visibility make this far less appealing in my opinion.
 So, the truth is we always try to minimize the gap but a lot depends upon the patients starting situation.
 While we always strive for cleavage a bra is still necessary to achieve it in most patients.
 It is often the patient, more than the surgeon that determines final implant position.
 As I often say “ the body is smarter than the doctor”…